Why Add Flowering Bulbs to Your Northern Virginia Garden Design

 Wolfsbane.
 This tiny yellow flower arrives even earlier than Snow Drops and Squill.
 Often Wolfsbane emerges in the snow.
 It’s a bright, happy little plant that spreads densely in a woodland environment.
 It has cup-shaped flowers that sit barely two inches off the ground.
 Plant them around the base of deciduous trees.

 Thalia Daffodil.
 Not your typical daffodil, Thalia is a white daffodil that resembles an orchid.
-It displays a small trumpet and long petals that flow backwards.
+It displays a small trumpet and long petals that flow backward.
 It blooms late March around the time Forsythia shrubs bloom.
 They stand 12-14 inches tall.

 Tete-a-Tete Daffodil.
 There are fifty different types of daffodils.
 One we like to use is a dwarf daffodil called a “Tete a Tete.”
 These are better able to withstand wind or a heavy rain where a taller daffodil might get knocked down.
 It displays up to three yellow flowers per stem.
 Tete-a-Tete groupings can be used to introduce a pop of color along a walkway.

 Allium.
 This is a very showy plant.
-Allium is sometimes called Ornamental Onion because it is part of the same family as chive, shallot and garlic.
+Allium is sometimes called Ornamental Onion because it is part of the same family as chive, shallot, and garlic.
 They are very spare and minimalist looking.
 If you put them in with perennials, they will rise up like giant globes coming out of the bed.
-This bulb is a late bloomer and the last of the spring flowering bulbs.
+This bulb is a late bloomer and the last of the spring-flowering bulbs.
 Depending on the variety, they will show up in early May and be gone by June.
 Deer avoid them due to their oniony fragrance.

 When to Plant Your Spring Flowering Bulbs

-End of October through November is the time to plant.
+The end of October through November is the time to plant.
 The bulbs like cool, moist soil.
 Once planted, they quickly sprout roots and settle in for the winter.
 As soil temperatures rise in the spring, the bulbs start to push.

 Bulb plants are able to tolerate temperatures down to 20 degrees.
 Freezing temperatures will slow their growth, not stop it.
 These hardy plants have the ability to prevent their cells from freezing.
 Tender plants are vulnerable to frost because the water in their cells freezes.
 As that water freezes it expands bursting the cell walls and killing the plant.